Xentrk/Asuswrt-Merlin-Linux-Shell-Scripts/README.md

 **x3mtek_Chk_ADNS**

-More scripts will added in the future.
+More scripts will be added in the future.

 ### profile.add
 profile.add adds environment variables when a user logs in over an SSH session.
 This is a good location for custom commands or short cuts that you can run from an SSH command line.